 - Mediators obtained through the court annexed mediation program offer their services at a reduced rate of $600.00 for the first four hours, and $250.00 per hour for each hour thereafter.
 Mediators do not charge for any time spent in preparation of the mediation session.

-To reserve conference rooms at the EDNY for the purpose of mediation contact Robyn Weinstein at email@example.com
+To reserve conference rooms at the EDNY for the purpose of mediation send an e-mail including the requested date, time, and case index number to email@example.com